Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 It's whatever.

-Tony Blair wanted to push these policies and this scheme and stuff when he was in government.
+You know what makes it for me just sort of clearly, clearly sinister is that, okay, Tony Blair wanted to push these policies and this scheme and stuff when he was in government.

 Okay, fine.

-But when he's out of government, oh well that's what the Tony Blair Institute's.
+But when he's out of government.

-Why are you yeah?
+Why are you, yeah?

-But so why are you stupid?
+So why are you still pushing?

-You're already you've already you're already a senior statesman.
+You're already a senior statesman.

 You've already had your time in the limelight in government.